danush2705/PlanPilot/README.md

 ## 🎯 Overview

-**LyzrFlow** is an intelligent project planning application that revolutionizes how teams create project plans.
+**PlanPilot** is an intelligent project planning application that revolutionizes how teams create project plans.
 Instead of manually filling out forms and spreadsheets, simply have a conversation with our AI assistant.
-LyzrFlow extracts key project details, generates structured plans, and visualizes them with professional Gantt charts—all in minutes.
+PlanPilot extracts key project details, generates structured plans, and visualizes them with professional Gantt charts—all in minutes.

 ### How It Works

-LyzrFlow uses a streamlined single-shot approach to project planning:
+PlanPilot uses a streamlined single-shot approach to project planning:

 1. **Describe**: Provide a comprehensive project description in one go
    - Include goals, timeline, features, and team size